GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/usingbigquery.md

 * `--project_id` the GCP project ID where the backend was deployed
 * `--credentials` pointing to the service account JSON key which has been authorized to publish messages to Pub/Sub

+_Note:_ You will need to manually generate a service account in the `project_id` with permissions to publish into Pub/Sub.
+The exported JSON key should be accessible by the viai-camera-integration-0 container.
+You can store it in the host OS path that is mapped to `/var/lib/viai/camera-config`, for example.

 To run the camera client with the Pub/Sub streaming option, open a shell in the camera integration container:

 (`NAMESPACE` is the namespace where your camera container is running, by default `viai-edge`)